Contact Us 1-800-596-4880

 API Manager

-API instance under management: API instances managed by API Manager after they are created using add, promote, or import options
+API instances: API instances in production, preproduction, and unclassified APIs (not associated with an environment) that are managed by API Manager after they are created using add, promote, or import options.

 API instances remain under management until they are deleted.
-Instances of API Manager are aggregated using a Max Concurrent model.
+Instances of API Manager are aggregated using a Max Concurrent model with three separate metrics for production, preproduction, and unclassified (APIs that aren’t associated with an environment).

 API Governance